What are Brady Background Checks?

 The critical underpinning of all gun violence prevention laws is the Brady Background Check System.
 Without this foundational measure, no other gun laws can properly function.

-By all accounts, the Brady Background Check System has been extremely successful since Jim and Sarah Brady led its passage in 1993, preventing over 3.5 million prohibited gun transactions.
+By all accounts, the Brady Background Check System has been extremely successful since Jim and Sarah Brady led its passage in 1993, preventing approximately 4 million prohibited gun transactions.
 In 2015 alone, over 619 prohibited gun transactions were prevented every single day.

 Gaps have emerged in the system as technology has progressed, and businesses and individuals have exploited loopholes for profit.
 While background checks prevent hundreds of thousands of prohibited transactions each year, today approximately 1 in every 5 gun sales occurs without a background check, due in large part to the rise of gun shows and websites that facilitate private sales online.